 Most parents struggle with getting enough sleep after having a baby.
-They try to get the baby to sleep for as long as possible, so that they themselves can get sleep too.
+They try to get the baby to sleep for as long as possible, so that they can sleep too.

-The goal for many parents is to have the baby sleeping through the night, which is defined as sleeping for 5 or more hours at a time during the nighttime.
-While some babies will sleep through the night by the time they’re 6 weeks old, others will continue to wake up regularly until they are more than a year old.
+The goal for many parents is to have the baby sleeping through the night.
+This is defined as sleeping for 5 or more hours at a time during the nighttime.
+While some babies will sleep through the night at 6 weeks old, others wake up regularly until they are over a year old.
 Some babies that once slept well may start waking up again.
 Each baby is different and sleeping patterns can change over time.

-There are things that you can do to help your baby sleep better.
+Here are some things you can do to help your baby sleep better:

-• Try white noise during sleep time, like a fan or the sounds of ocean waves.
+- Try white noise during sleep time, like a fan or the sound of ocean waves.

-• Don’t respond to every sound at night.
+- Don’t respond to every sound at night.
 Babies make noise while they sleep.
-Wait to see if baby will settle back down before responding.
+Wait to see if the baby will settle back down before responding.

 Learn how to create a safe sleeping environment for your baby.
-Not only will it help them to sleep better, but a safe sleeping environment also reduces their risk of Sudden Infant Death Syndrome (SIDS).
+It will help them to sleep better and reduce the risk of Sudden Infant Death Syndrome (SIDS).
 Follow these tips to help your baby get the best possible sleep as safely as possible:

-• Use an approved crib or bassinet with a firm sleep surface.
-Don’t use any pillows or bumper pads.
+- Use an approved crib or bassinet with a firm sleep surface.
+Do not use any pillows or bumper pads.

-• Keep baby warm, but not hot.
+- Keep your baby warm, but not hot.
 A light blanket is usually enough.